Blood, swords, goats, oil… what does it all mean?

 The book’s author, John, was describing the astonishing visions of the future he received from God.
-The prophecies in this book connected his current time to the “end of time”—when Jesus Christ would return to the earth, stop the man-made madness from overrunning the world, and take His believers with Him to heaven.
+The prophecies in this book connected his current time to the “end of time”: when Jesus Christ would return to Earth, stop the man-made madness, and take His believers with Him to heaven.

 Revelation covers the power struggle of nations throughout history, and the effects of each of those paradigm shifts on the rest of the world.
 It shows how the forces of good and evil are constantly warring against each other all through the ages.
 Kings and kingdoms are represented by various animals that symbolized different traits, or by horns growing out of the heads of great beasts.

-What if the book both named and described in literal detail who will rule which countries, who will conquer whom, what will happen to the rest of the world as a result, etc. Certain leaders would likely be offended, shocked, or overtaken by angry disbelief that an author would publish a piece that so audaciously claimed to know all the gory details of future events.
+What if the book both named and described—in literal detail—who will rule which countries, who will conquer, and what will happen to the rest of the world as a result.
+Certain leaders would likely be offended, shocked, or overtaken by anger and disbelief that an author would publish a piece claiming to know all the gory details of future events.

 In other words, all this uproar could affect the intended purpose of the book: to assure its readers that things of this world come and go—but even when things get bad, good will ultimately triumph over evil.

-If the book is written with symbolic language, however, those looking for the true meaning within will get the picture.
+If the book is written with symbolic language, however, those looking for the true, biblical meaning within will get the picture.
 Meanwhile, any potentially concerned oppressors would either pay no mind or have no grounds to prove any slander or treason.

 Where do the symbols in the Bible come from?

-Depending on their jobs, backgrounds, lifestyles, socio-economic status, etc., they described what they learned in terms of what they were already familiar with.
-Most of the time they chose ordinary items to use for symbols, such as colors or animals, to help their readers make sense of complicated concepts.
+Depending on their jobs, backgrounds, lifestyles, socio-economic status, etc., the biblical authors described what they learned in terms they were already familiar with.
+Most of the time they chose ordinary items to use for symbols—such as colors or animals—to help their readers make sense of complicated concepts.

-You’ll find hundreds of symbols in the Bible.
-Some of them will be clear right away, while others will require further study to determine exactly what they represent.
-When that happens, no need to be discouraged!
-Any powerful, life-changing book can be expected to require study and research to grasp the fullness of its truths.
-After all, this book’s sole purpose is to explain an infinite God to finite beings.
+And some of those symbols will be clear right away, while others will require further study to determine exactly what they represent.
+When that happens, no need to be discouraged.
+Any powerful, life-changing book can be expected to require study and research to fully grasp its truths.

 Symbols in action (use of allegory in the Bible)